 Timed Programs/Activities

-• 10 am–5 pm | “A Real Bug’s Life” Screening: Inspired by the World of Disney and Pixar's “A Bug's Life,” this new series from National Geographic, is an incredible adventure into different micro bug worlds around the globe.
+• 1–5 pm | “A Real Bug’s Life” Screening: Inspired by the World of Disney and Pixar's “A Bug's Life,” this series from National Geographic, is an incredible adventure into different micro bug worlds around the globe.
+Enjoy a glimpse of season 2 of the show!

 • 10:30 am | Lola and the Bees: Join Lola as she journeys first into the world of honeybees and then into the wider world of native bees.
 Based on a true story, this tiny but mighty puppet show with live music invites us to enjoy the magical and essential world and works of bees.